Putnam Transit

-Putnam Transit or Putnam Area Rapid Transit (PART) is the provider of bus transit in Putnam County, New York.
+Putnam Transit, officially known as Putnam Area Rapid Transit (PART), is the provider of bus transit in Putnam County, New York.
 An agency of the Putnam County government, Putnam Transit came into service in the mid-1970s as a startup system in the wake of growing suburbanization of Putnam County and rising gas prices.

 Vehicles and routes are owned by Putnam County, and service is provided under contract to the county by MV Transportation.

 Routes

+Fixed routes

-Putnam Transit currently operates four year-round routes, all of which meet at various points during the day at Putnam Plaza, a strip mall in the county seat of Carmel.
+Putnam Transit currently operates three year-round routes, all of which meet at various points during the day at Putnam Plaza, a strip mall in the county seat of Carmel.
 There is also a seasonal tourist trolley service in Cold Spring.
-A sixth route is catered towards Metro North commuters going to New York via the Harlem Line.
+A fifth route is catered towards Metro North commuters going to New York via the Harlem Line.
 All routes run Monday-Saturday, unless otherwise noted.
+Microtransit service also exists in the northeastern corner of the county.

+Putnam Transit also operates ADA-mandated paratransit service for those unable to use regular route service due to disabilities, as well as pupil transportation service using yellow school buses.
+Paratransit service is expected to be replaced with microtransit.

+Microtransit

+In February 2025, Putnam Transit announced that starting March 4, 2025, the PART 3 route would be replaced with microtransit.
+This service will be operated by Via, and serve all of Patterson, plus portions of Southeast and Carmel Hamlet.
+The service will also serve PART's system hub at Putnam Plaza, and the Putnam Hospital.
+The service will also replace all of Putnam Transit's paratransit operations.

+As of March 2025, the implementation of microtransit was delayed.

+Microtransit service, called Putnam On-Demand, started on May 12, 2025, replacing PART 3 service.

+Former Routes

-Putnam Transit also operates the ADA-mandated paratransit service for those unable to use regular route service due to disabilities, as well as pupil transportation service using yellow school buses.
-Until the end of 2006, a fifth route (PART 4) ran three days a week from Carmel to Jefferson Valley Mall, Cortlandt Town Center, then continuing on Route 9 through western Putnam County and then serving the commercial strip on that route in southern Dutchess County before ending at Poughkeepsie Galleria.
+Until 2007, the PART 4 ran three days a week from Carmel to Jefferson Valley Mall, Cortlandt Town Center, then continuing on Route 9 through western Putnam County and then serving the commercial strip on that route in southern Dutchess County before ending at Poughkeepsie Galleria.
 With the discontinuing of the PART 4, western Putnam County was left without local transit service (except for the seasonal Cold Spring trolley).

+In April 2018, PART began operating a commuter shuttle service, similar to the Croton Falls Shuttle, from Peekskill Metro-North station to Putnam Valley.
+This service experienced low ridership, and was shut down in January 2019.

+Until May 2025, the PART 3 route ran in a loop from Putnam Plaza through Carmel and Patterson.
+On May 12, 2025, this route was replaced with microtransit service, operated by Via.